 Seth Thill is a poet, author, and Monster Energy Drink connoisseur from Dubuque, Iowa.
 Their work has been published in Indiana Review, Plainsongs, West Trade Review, Drunk Monkeys, and elsewhere.
 They are also the Assistant Editor at North American Review, America's oldest literary magazine.
 In September 2022, as part of their tenure as Visiting Artist at Hartman Reserve in Cedar Falls, Iowa, Thill published Cover, Recover, a chapbook of poems examining intersections of identity, nature, and pop-culture.
 They enjoy wearing too many necklaces and staring pensively into the distance against a backdrop of wildflowers.

 ***Hi, everybody!
-Just a quick note: my time has Hartman Reserve Visiting Artist has now ended, and so from this point forward, this site will function more as a general author site for myself.
-But for the sake of archiving my HRVA project, I am keeping this About page the same (besides this note).
-All of the information about me and my writing is still true though, with the exception of the What I will be doing this summer section should be changed to past tense, I suppose.
+Just a quick note for anyone who may be here from the Visiting Artist Blog: my time as Hartman Reserve Visiting Artist has ended, and so from this point forward, this site will function more as a general author site for myself.
+But for the sake of archiving my HRVA project, I am keeping the About page the same (besides this note and the biographical information above).
+All of the information about me and my writing is still true, with the one exception that the What I will be doing this summer section should be changed to past tense, I suppose.
 The future is no more.
 The present never was.
 Oh no.

 Hello, guys, gals, and non-binary pals!
 Welcome to Poetry Prints at Hartman, your premier source on all things 2022 Hartman Reserve Visiting Artist, Seth Thill.
 If you're in the 'About' section (and you must be if you're reading this), you may be wondering, "Well, who is 2022 Hartman Reserve Visiting Artist, Seth Thill, and why should I be reading their blog?"
 Great question!
 Go ahead and keep reading to find out.